Claudesidian MCP

 4. VaultLibrarian Agent

-The VaultLibrarian agent provides advanced search operations across the vault using multiple search methods.
+The VaultLibrarian agent provides advanced search operations across the vault using efficient keyword-based methods.

 ModeDescriptionParameters